logicalclocks/hops-docs/docs/installation_guide/hops-manual-installation-guide.rst

 ----------------------------
 Hops consists of two modules:

-* the Data Access Layer (DAL) and its' implementation (for a target database such as MySQL Cluster).
+* the Data Access Layer (DAL) and its implementation (for a target database such as MySQL Cluster).
+* the GPU abstraction layer and its implementation (for NVIDIA GPUs).
 * Hops Hadoop;

 Separating the data access layer permits different (distributed) transactional database storage engines with different licensing models. :ref:`More ... <hops-licensing>`